Mariners acquire All-Star 2B Adam Frazier from San Diego

 Rosier was a 12th-round pick in the 2021 amateur draft out of UNC Greensboro.
 He spent last season at Single-A Modesto.

 Frazier got off to a fast start last season with Pittsburgh, batting .324 with an .836 OPS and 28 doubles in 98 games.
-He was traded to San Diego in late July and faded over the final two months of the season.
+He was traded to San Diego in late July and faded over the final two months.
 In 57 games with the Padres, Frazer batted .267.

-But Frazier puts the ball in play, having never struck out more than 75 times in a season and should help lengthen Seattle’s batting order.
+But Frazier puts the ball in play, having never struck out more than 75 times in a season.
 The Mariners had eight players appear in more than 90 games last season and all struck out at least 99 times.

+”Adam, to me, is one of the better strike-zone managers in baseball,” Dipoto said. ”He’s got great contact skills.
+In an era where strikeouts are prevalent, he doesn’t strike out.
+His strikeout rates would be good in any era, really.”

 Defensively, Frazier has primarily played second base or left field throughout his career.
 Should the Mariners plug Frazier in at second, it would give them the ability to move Abraham Toro, acquired last year from Houston before the trade deadline, to his natural position of third base.